telerik/fiddler-everywhere-docs/knowledge-base/requests-list.md

 # Requests Section

 The **Requests**section in Fiddler Everywhere enables you to organize and modify existing requests, which are listed in it.
-The section is part of a collapsable panel that you can hide/show to optimize your working space.
+The section is part of a collapsible panel that you can hide/show to optimize your working space.

 For more information about building and sending HTTP and HTTPS requests, refer to the article on the [**Composer** tab]({% slug composer-tab %}).